 Chardonnay represents most of the planting, with Pinot Noir and Meunier contributing to the rest.

 Expert Romanian grape pickers

 Nyetimber relies on Romanian pickers: regular families that have been coming to pick grapes for the last 15 years.
 They come every harvest for 4-5 weeks and know the vineyard inside and out.
-I like to think that there is a bit of Romanian soul in every Nyetimber bottle.
+I like to think there is a bit of Romanian soul in every Nyetimber bottle.
 We asked if Brexit will have an impact: most probably yes, which is a shame, as both nations benefit from a mutual relationship, as does Vincarta.

 (We’ll try to keep the politics and economics out of this review but if you’re interested, please read our articles on protectionism and the wine trade and the potential impact of Brexit on the UK wine industry.)

 A typical Nyetimber blend is 60% Chardonnay, 30% Pinot Noir, 10% Meunier.
 Although by law, English sparkling winemakers need to keep the bubbly on its lees for at least nine months, at Nyetimber they go above and beyond.
 Depending on the vintage, they age their wines for 3-5 years, in line with serious Champagne houses.
 Needless to say, every wine I tasted from Nyetimber was outstanding, which pleases my quality-addicted soul.